-AL wildcard leader Tampa Bay wins 5-3 in 11 over Rangers
+AL wild-card leader Tampa Bay wins 5-3 in 11 over Rangers

 Wendle’s RBI single in the fifth was the only run Tampa Bay got in seven innings off Rangers starter Lance Lynn.

+The Rangers, coming off a four-game sweep at Baltimore, had runners at second and third in the ninth after a double steal before Isiah Kiner-Falefa’s inning-ending fly out.

+“We did nothing at the end of the game to win the game, and that’s what’s frustrating to me,” Rangers manager Chris Woodward said.
+“Just little things that we obviously didn’t execute, at the plate, in the field.”

-Emilo Pagan (4-2) struck out two in a perfect 10th before Peter Fairbanks worked the 11th for his first career save.
+Emilio Pagan (4-2) struck out two in a perfect 10th before Peter Fairbanks worked the 11th for his first career save.

 Fairbanks was traded from Texas to Tampa Bay on July 13 for rookie infielder Nick Solak, who hit a two-run homer in the fourth for the Rangers and had a two-out infield single off the pitcher he was traded for in the 11th.